Save to List My Reading List

 The church or religious organization may either provide separate acknowledgments for each single contribution or donation of $250 or more or one acknowledgment to substantiate several single contributions of $250 or more.
 Separate contributions aren't aggregated for purposes of measuring the $250 threshold.

-Disclosure Rules that apply to Quid Pro Quo contributions to churches
+Disclosure Rules That Apply to Quid Pro Quo Contributions to Churches

 A contribution or donation made by a donor in exchange for goods or services is known as a quid pro quo contribution.
 A donor may only take a contribution deduction to the extent that his or her contribution exceeds the fair market value of the goods and services the donor receives in return for the contribution.
 Therefore, donors need to know the value of the goods or services.
 A church or religious organization must provide a written statement to a donor who makes a payment exceeding $75 partly as a contribution and partly for goods and services provided by the organization.